AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 Data hygiene record delete requests functions in the following manner, for a given identity:

 * Real-Time Customer Profile: Deletes any profile fragment with specified identity as primary identity. **The primary identity on Profile will now be determined based on namespace priority.**
 * Data lake: Deletes any record with the specified identity as primary identity.
+Unlike Profile Service, primary identity on data lake is based on primary identity specified on WebSDK (`primary=true`), or a field marked as primary identity

 For more information, read the [advanced lifecycle management overview](../../hygiene/home.md).